hashicorp/terraform-provider-vault/website/docs/d/azure_access_credentials.html.md

 * `tenant_id` - (Optional) The tenant ID to use during credential validation.
    Defaults to the tenant ID configured in the Vault `backend`.

+* `environment` - (Optional) The Azure environment to use during credential validation.
+  Defaults to the environment configured in the Vault backend.
+  Some possible values: `AzurePublicCloud`, `AzureGovernmentCloud`

 ## Attributes Reference

 In addition to the arguments above, the following attributes are exported: